Kirsten Heaven

 Overview

-Kirsten is currently instructed on behalf of the non-police, non-state core participants in the Undercover Policing Inquiry.
-Kirsten is instructed by Medical Justice in the Brook House Public Inquiry.
-Kirsten represents The Covid 19 Bereaved Families for Justice Cymru in the forthcoming Public Inquiry into Covid 19.
+Kirsten is currently instructed as leading counsel representing all the non-police, non-state core participants in the Undercover Policing Inquiry.
+Kirsten represents the Covid 19 Bereaved Families for Justice Cymru in the UK Covid-19 Inquiry and was instructed in the Brooke House Inquiry.

 Notable Cases